jsiegelman1/jsiegelman1/README.md

 - Pronouns: He/Him

 ### My Most Listened to Albums of the Last Month
-**Last updated:** 11/22/2021 <!-- lfm -->
+**Last updated:** 11/29/2021 <!-- lfm -->
-1. <!-- lfm -->Tiger and the Duke by The Sound of Animals Fighting
+1. <!-- lfm -->Loveless by My Bloody Valentine
-2. <!-- lfm -->Loveless by My Bloody Valentine
+2. <!-- lfm -->Spiderland by Slint
-3. <!-- lfm -->Spiderland by Slint
+3. <!-- lfm -->Frances the Mute by The Mars Volta
-4. <!-- lfm -->Deathconsciousness by Have a Nice Life
+4. <!-- lfm -->Tiger and the Duke by The Sound of Animals Fighting
-5. <!-- lfm -->The Great Dismal by Nothing
+5. <!-- lfm -->For the First Time by Black Country, New Road